Ringgold, Fort Oglethorpe Christmas parades and events

 Ringgold

-Friday, Dec.
-6, 6 p.m. – Christmas parade on Nashville St. Afterward, at Ringgold Market Pavilion: Santa, lights, Christmas carols by local singers, hot cocoa for sale.
+- Friday, Dec.
+6, at 6 p.m. – Christmas parade on Nashville Street.
+Afterward, at Ringgold Market Pavilion: Santa, lights, Christmas carols by local singers, hot cocoa for sale.

-Friday, Dec.
-6, 5 p.m.-9 p.m.
+- Friday, Dec.
+6, from 5-9 p.m.
 Christmas Expo at the Depot, 155 Depot St.: Santa, craft vendors, refreshments for sale, free admission.
 Downtown merchants open late.

-Saturday, Dec.
-7, 11 a.m.-7 p.m.
+- Saturday, Dec.
+7, from 11 a.m. to 7 p.m.
 Christmas Expo at the Depot continues.
 Downtown merchants open late.

 Fort Oglethorpe